Wattful/Advanced-TF2-Trading/config/README.md

 Accepts every hat, except those priced in a currency other than metal or keys.

 ### checkData
-An acceptabilityFunction which accepts a hat only if several conditions are satisfied, one for each paramter.
+An acceptabilityFunction which accepts a hat only if several conditions are satisfied, one for each parameter.

 Parameters:
 * minKeys: number.
 Checks that the hat's average value is above minKeys keys.